acolomb/qet_terminal_tables/README.md

 - No instant integration: needs a DB export, generate step, pasting code back into project.
-If the project changes, this needs to be re-done.
+If the project changes, this needs to be re-done every time.
+- The "function" field of the associated wire connection is not available from the database, thus no semantic info what the connection is used for can be displayed.
+- No actual cross-reference links, the folio positions are not "clickable" for jumping to the referenced place.
 - Limited HTML styling [as supported by the QT engine][qt-html].
+- QElectroTech overrides some table layout settings, so some standard HTML / CSS techniques have no effect.
-- Pasted code is mangled heavily in QElectroTech, can not be easily adjusted later on.
+- Pasted code is mangled heavily in QElectroTech, cannot be easily adjusted later on.
 Better just replace it completely with a freshly generated version.
-- QElectroTech overrides some table layout settings, so some standard HTML / CSS techniques have no effect.

 [qt-html]: https://doc.qt.io/qt-5/richtext-html-subset.html "Supported HTML Subset"